mwilliamson/hornbeam/README.md

 During development:

-* Run `npm run watch` to continuously build the client.
+* Run `npm run build-watch` to continuously build the client.
-* Run `npm run check-watch` to continuously type-check the client.
+* Run `npm run check-watch` to continuously type-check and lint the client.
-* Run `npm run eslint` to run eslint.